 In baking, you need a leavening agent.
 Not all recipes need it, such as sourdough bread or regular sandwich bread or artisan loaves, but other items like Chocolate Sourdough Quick Bread, pancakes, and waffles do.
 In those I'm either going to be using baking soda or baking powder, sometimes both depending upon the recipe so I want to make sure I'm well stocked on them.

 Apple Cider Vinegar

-I make sure to stock up on store-bought apple cider vinegar (ACV) even though I make my own (here's How to Make Raw Apple Cider Vinegar at Home).
+I make sure to stock up on store-bought apple cider vinegar (ACV) even though I make my own apple cider vinegar and other fruit vinegars at home.
 The reason is that when canning the vinegar has to be 5% acidity in order to make sure that your canning recipes are safe, especially your pickling recipes.
 So I have extra on hand to ensure I can get through the canning season.